jpitblado/vim-smcl/README.markdown

 This version is more up-to-date than the one at vim.org;
 I hope to get these two sites in sync.

-I have some mappings I would like to add.

 ## License